xgeekshq/django-timestampable/README.md

 ````

 #### Note A
-For security reasons, by default, if you pass to the query parameter "?permanent=true",
+For security reasons, by default, if you pass to the query parameter "?permanent=true" on a bulk destroy,
 the view will not let you hard-delete, raising a PermissionDenied.
 If you want to enable it on your project, just add to the project settings: